shotover/xmpp-rs/README.md

 CI should pass to submit your changes.
 This is done by ensuring `cargo fmt` and `cargo test` pass (in the workspace).

-More thorough tests can be done locally with `act exec` or `forgejo-runner exec`, which is also what is run in the CI.
+More thorough tests can be done locally with `act` or `forgejo-runner exec`, which is also what is run in the CI.
 We require docker to be setup for this to work.